scientific-python/scientific-python.org/content/about/_index.md

   Read this [community-maintained guide](https://learn.scientific-python.org/development/) to learn best practices for library development.
 - **Lecture Notes**
-  Learn or teach the core libraries of the scientific Python ecosystem with
+  Learn or teach the libraries
+  of the scientific Python ecosystem with
   [these classroom-style lecture materials](https://lectures.scientific-python.org).
 - **Sparse Arrays**